The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Discussion

 \subsection{The nature of the compact objects in Arp\,220}

 Although most radio SNe may be relatively weak and hence below our detection limit, some may brighten enough to be detected when they reach the ISM.
-In addition to these SNRs (i.e. shocks interacting with the ISM), we expect to see the most luminous SNe which interact strongly with their dense CSM, such as type IIn \citep{chevalier2006,petropoulou2016}.
-This class of SNe is however thought to be rare and likely make up only a few percent of the total SN population \citep{smith2011,eldridge2013}.
+In addition to these SNRs (that is shocks interacting with the ISM), we expect to see the most radio luminous SNe which interact strongly with their dense CSM.
+According to Fig. 1 by \citep{chevalier2006}, the most radio luminous SNe are of types 1b/c or IIn.
+Type 1/bc SNe have a relatively short rise time before they start to decline.
+Since the data presented in this paper sample the evolution sparsely in time, for example every few years or months, we are unlikely to see type Ib/c SNe near these high peak luminosities.
+However, SNe of type IIn also reach very high luminosities and appear to have significantly longer rise times (few years).
+These would be seen in our observations, and should be present with similar luminosities in adjacent observing epochs with similar frequency.
+While type IIn SNe may be a likely explanation for bright sources in our data, these particular type of SNe are, however, thought to be rare and likely make up only a few percent of the total SN population \citep{smith2011,eldridge2013}.
+It is therefore of interest to study the population of the brightest sources in our data, and to estimate the rate of these luminous events in Arp 220.